jgravois/devsummit/2019/rest-js/README.md

 ## Agenda

 1. 🌐- What is ArcGIS REST JS?
 Why?
-1. 👩‍🚀- Who else is using it?
+1. 👩‍🚀- Who is using it?
 For what?
 1. 📆- What's new in 2019?
 1. 💯- Common Patterns
 1. 🤹‍- Demos/code (to learn how it works)